adloky/smalls/benoni-b-ss.md

 **6.cxd5 exd5**

-We?ve managed to avoid the check on b5 at the expense of a tempo.
+We've managed to avoid the check on b5 at the expense of a tempo.

 **7.Be2 cxd4!?**